Exawind/nalu-wind/docs/source/user/build_manually.rst

 Nalu-Wind
 ~~~~~~~~~

 Nalu-Wind is provided `here <https://github.com/exawind/nalu-wind>`__.
-One may either build the released Nalu-Wind version 1.2.0 which matches with Trilinos version 12.12.1, or the master branch of Nalu-Wind which matches with the master branch or develop branch of Trilinos.
-If it is necessary to build an older version of Nalu-Wind, refer to the history of the Nalu-Wind git repo for instructions on doing so.
+The master branch of Nalu-Wind typically matches with the master branch or develop branch of Trilinos.
+If it is necessary to build an older version of Nalu-Wind, refer to the history of the Nalu git repo for instructions on doing so.

 Prepare: